OSUSecLab/TensorCrypt/README.md

 pip install -r requirements.txt
 ```

+## TODO

+Add model checkpoints for iot and model devices
+Add demonstration app

+## Trouble Shotting

+See this [doc](trouble-shotting.md) for known issues.

 ## Citation

 If you find Tensorcrypt to be helpful for your research, please consider citing our paper: